 PLEASURE IS POWER

-Black Girl Bliss is a subsidiary of Eleven25 Media – an independent media and company created to amplify authentic stories of Black feminine experience.
+Black Girl Bliss is a Eleven25 Media brand – an independent media and education company created to amplify authentic stories and voices of Black feminine experience.

 Founder + CEO, Eleven25 Media

 Jaiyé (jah-YAY) (she/her) is the creator and author of Black Girl Bliss.
-Her purpose in life is to use her own experiences and knowledge to help Black women and femmes achieve their dreams and create lives of abundance and ease.
+Her purpose in life is to use her own lived experiences and knowledge gained to help Black women and femmes realize their grandest desires and create lives of abundance and ease.

 Jaiyé believes that Black women and femmes deserve the world and so much more and she intends to help them get it by any means necessary.